A Spanish Take on Brunch & Breakfast

 Our breakfast recipe casserole of duelos y quebrantos is a go-to recipe of the Amphora Winery in Spain, Bodega de las Estrellas.
 When it comes to finding a wine to pair, we suggest a Spanish Tempranillo wine, even better one that is organic and made with native yeast fermentation, so natural wines.

-Here are 2 from the Castilla La Mancha:
+Here is one from the Castilla La Mancha:

 Put Your Taste Buds to the Test

 Now it’s your turn to give this pairing a try.
 Download the recipe below and buy wine online from the VeroShop to serve alongside this La Mancha mainstay.
-Try an organic wine like the organic tempranillo from Ecce Vinum, or go the wine amphorae route with the natural wines of Bodega de las Estrellas.
+Try an organic wine like the wine amphorae route with the natural wines of Bodega de las Estrellas.
 They offer both an orange wine and a red blend tempranillo wine, both aged in amphorae.
 Really want to get the full Spanish wine tasting experience with your Duelos y Quebrantos? then try the Spanish Explorer Trio, and get all three natural wine bottles with shipping included!

 Don’t forget to try this dish with a drizzle of flavorful and antioxidant rich EVOO.
 Vero has several organic extra virgin olive oils to choose from, like the Tuscan Aurinia and Caletra, Abruzzese Febo, or Il Nostro Oro from Le Marche.